How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 • Since COVID-19, there has been a proliferation of virtual teaching and webinar series in surgery which offer an opportunity for teaching programmes.
 This may be the most straightforward way to set up a program which is accessible at a regional and even national level.

-Option Score Notes
+Option Indicator Notes

 Teach the Teacher Course by Medibuddy